dobbsbp/Arcade-Controller/README.md

 ## What is this?

-This program is meant for arduino micro/leonardo type devices to allow keyboard input via usb connection.
+This program is meant for arduino micro/leonardo type devices to allow keyboard or other HID type input via usb connection.

 ## Is it really that easy?